 In respect of each ‘lockable full height Equipment Rack’ and each ‘lockable half height Equipment Rack’ compartment, the pre-cabled and terminated single mode fibre tie cables will present the 24 terminated fibres on a 1 RU fibre termination tray/patch panel with SC/APC connectors.

-If RSP requires augmentation to the pre-cabled and terminated single mode fibre tie cables beyond the original 24 fibres, RSP may request nbn to either:
+If RSP requires augmentation to the pre-cabled and terminated single mode fibre tie cables beyond the original 24 fibres, RSP may request nbn to:

-provide an additional 24 terminated fibres and 1 RU of fibre termination tray/patch panel presented with SC/APC connectors, or 72 or 144 terminated fibres and 1 RU of fibre termination tray/patch panel presented with LC/APC connectors, where RSP has started using the pre-cabled and terminated single mode fibre tie cables provided in respect of a single Equipment Rack and cannot disrupt the services running over those initial 24 core tie cables; or
+provide an additional 24 terminated fibres and 1 RU of fibre termination tray/patch panel presented with SC/APC connectors, or 72 or 144 terminated fibres and 1 RU of fibre termination tray/patch panel presented with LC/APC connectors, where RSP has started using the pre-cabled and terminated single mode fibre tie cables provided in respect of a single Equipment Rack and cannot disrupt the services running over those initial 24 core tie cables;

-replace the initial 24 terminated fibres and fibre termination tray/patch panel with 72 or 144 terminated fibres and tie cables and 1 RU of fibre termination tray/patch panel presented with LC/APC connectors where RSP has not yet started using the initial 24 core tie cables.
+replace the initial 24 terminated fibres and fibre termination tray/patch panel with 72 or 144 terminated fibres and tie cables and 1 RU of fibre termination tray/patch panel presented with LC/APC connectors where RSP has not yet started using the initial 24 core tie cables; or

+replace the in-use fibre termination tray/patch panel and its associated pre-cabled and terminated single mode fibre tie cables (in this section 4.3.6.1, the Original Tray/Panel) with 72 or 144 terminated fibres tie cables and 1 RU of fibre termination tray/patch panel presented with LC/APC connectors (in this section 4.3.6.1, the Replacement Tray/Panel).

 If RSP requests augmentation under this section 4.3.6.1, Charges will apply as set out in the Facilities Access Service Price List.

+If RSP requests augmentation that involves the replacement of an Original Tray/Panel with a Replacement Tray/Panel:

+nbn will:

+temporarily install the Replacement Tray/Panel in available space within the relevant Equipment Rack for the purpose of migrating services from the Original Tray/Panel to the Replacement Tray/Panel;

+decommission and remove the Original Tray/Panel; and

+unless requested by RSP otherwise, reposition the Replacement Tray/Panel to the location of the Original Tray/Panel.

+nbn may cancel or reject the augmentation request if nbn does not have the appropriate Co-location space available to fulfil the request.

+Within 3 months of nbn completing the temporary installation of the Replacement Tray/Panel referred to in section 4.3.6.1(a)(i), RSP must submit a Modify Order(s) for relevant Cross Connects and co-operate with nbn to enable the migration of existing services and remove the Original Tray/Panel in accordance with section 4.3.6.1(a).

+If RSP fails to comply with section 4.3.6.1(c), RSP will be in Material Default.

+Note: If RSP is in Material Default, nbn may Suspend, disconnect or discontinue the supply of Ordered Products that rely on the affected Cross-Connects and Co-Location Equipment under and subject to clauses F6 and F8 of the Head Terms.

 RSP is responsible for connecting, procuring, installing and maintaining its own single mode patch leads between the fibre patch panel within the relevant Equipment Rack and the RSP Active Equipment installed within that relevant Equipment Rack.

 […]